GimelStudio/Gimel-Studio/README.md

 It provides basic image editing features such as flip, color balance, brightness, contrast and blur effects, as well as more advanced editing capabilities such as generating PBR maps for use in 3D from image textures.

-*Still in BETA stage, but can be considered stable enough for light production work.*
+**Still in BETA stage and WIP, but can be considered stable enough for light production work.**

 # Features